YottaDB/YDBDoc/ProgGuide/langfeat.rst

    Replication State              OFF        Region Seqno    0x0000000000000001 Resync Seqno    0x0000000000000001        Resync transaction      0x00000001

-With Standard null collation, the null subscript is represented by 0x01 instead of 0xFF with YottaDB null collation.
+With Standard null collation, the null subscript is represented by 0x01 instead of 0xFF with historical null collation.
 So, the output of dse dump -block for a null subscript will also be different.

 .. parsed-literal::
    DSE>dump -block=3